Vassula Rydén: In the Catholic Church

-Grech reviewed Heaven Is Real But So Is Hell in 2014 and said it was an autobiography and apologia in the apocalyptic genre.
+Cardinal Grech reviewed Heaven is Real But So is Hell: An Eyewitness Account of What is to Come in 2014 and said it was an autobiography and apologia in the apocalyptic genre.
 Grech said that he does not know the origin of Rydén's visions but that if they bring more people to God then "there is no reason to reject them outright."

 In the Orthodox Church

 On March 16, 2011, the Greek Orthodox Church and synod of the Ecumenical Patriarchate of Constantinople issued a disapproval of her teachings and instructed all Orthodox Christians not to associate with her.
 The Ecumenical Patriarchate "denounce[d] from the Mother Church" Rydén and her organization, "True Life In God", and refused "ecclesiastical communion" to those involved.
 The Synodical Committee for Matters of Heresy of the Church of Cyprus announced on January 13, 2012, that Rydén's "teachings are heretical, and her claims that she communicates directly with Christ are fantastical and outside of the spirit of the experience of our Church."